is an attribute of the dynamics

 in which a spinning ball (or cylinder) curves away from its principal

-is an intrinsic form of angular momentum carried by
+is an intrinsic form of angular momentum

 elementary particles, composite particles (hadrons), and atomic nuclei.